 How to Get the Most out of TIAA Traditional in Today’s Retirement Landscape

 After working with university professionals for more than three decades, one investment option continues to generate widespread confusion in retirement accounts: TIAA Traditional.
-This is the “guaranteed” portion of the pie chart you see on your TIAA statements.
+This is the portion that is generally described as “guaranteed” on the pie chart you see on your TIAA statements.

 Many of you may have been advised by colleagues early in your careers to place half of your retirement contributions in this account and the other half in the stock market.
 But what exactly is TIAA Traditional, and how can it be used in today’s environment?

-TIAA Traditional is a fixed annuity that provides interest payments with principal protection.
+TIAA Traditional is a fixed annuity that is designed to provide interest payments and a level of principal protection.
 Most university retirement plans commonly include a guaranteed base interest rate of approximately 1–3%, with the potential for additional interest depending on the prevailing interest rate environment.
 Money invested in this option can earn a steady interest rate each year and is designed to provide principal protection.

 It is important to note that this account is not FDIC insured.
 Instead, the guarantee is backed by TIAA itself, meaning the security of the investment ultimately depends on the financial strength of the institution.